HIST 1000 Introductory Topics in History: 3 semester hours

 HIST 2068 Aiding Africa: 3 semester hours

+Same as POL SCI 2585.
 This course examines the history of economic development on the African continent.
-Students will learn about the local and the international encounters that development has fostered; they will explore how Africans have experienced and reformulated development in different contexts and time periods; and they will study the changing international policies on development, which have deeply shaped the lives of Africans.
+Students will learn about the local and the international encounters that development has fostered; they will explore how Africans have experienced and reformulated development in different contexts and time periods; and they will study the changing international policies on development, which have shaped the lives of Africans.
 This course satisfies the Cultural Diversity requirement.

 HIST 2082 Christianity: From Jesus to Martin Luther: 3 semester hours